williehao/nginx-certbot/README.md

 ## Usage
 ### Before you start with IPV6(or IPV4)
-Please check your environment has already have:
+Please check your environment has already had:
    1. Domain name EX: www.google.com
    2. IPV6 address
    3. 80 Port (for Let's Encrypt checking your Domain name )